Rugby-British and Irish Lions team for second All Blacks test

-WELLINGTON, June 29 British and Irish Lions coach Warren Gatland named the following team for Saturday's second test against New Zealand on Thursday:
+WELLINGTON, June 29 (Reuters) - British and Irish Lions coach Warren Gatland named the following team for Saturday's second test against New Zealand on Thursday:

 Lions: 15-Liam Williams, 14-Anthony Watson, 13-Jonathan Davies, 12-Owen Farrell, 11-Elliot Daly, 10-Jonathan Sexton, 9-Conor Murray, 8-Taulupe Faletau, 7-Sean O'Brien, 6-Sam Warburton(captain), 5-Alun Wyn Jones, 4-Maro Itoje, 3-Tadhg Furlong, 2-Jamie George, 1-Mako Vunipola.